-Have you considered interactive toys to keep your dog preoccupied?
+Have you considered interactive favorite toys to keep your dog preoccupied?
 This is one of the best ways to keep him relaxed and mentally stimulated.

 - PLUSH SQUEAKY DOG TOY THAT WIGGLES, VIBRATES, & BARKS –Entice your dog to run, chase, play, and exercise.
 This interactive dog toy encourages fun playtime for large and small dogs of all life stages of life.

 - REDUCE ANXIETY AND BOREDOM – With funny sounds, erratic movements, and a tail that crinkles, this plush dog toy will capture your dog’s interest and keep them mentally and physically stimulated for extended periods.

 - EASY TO ACTIVATE – On/Off button on this plush dog toy is located on the top of the plastic ball.
 Press the button to turn the ball on.
 To activate, shake, roll, or throw Hyper Pet Doggie Tail.
 The random motion will continue for approximately 10...

 - NEW COVERS AVAILABLE – Get other Doggie Tail covers to keep things fresh for you and your pet — search model 49980EA.

 - BATTERY OPERATED PROLONGED PLAY – To install batteries, remove the plastic ball from Velcro cover.
 Using a standard (size 2) Philips Head screwdriver, loosen both screws to open the ball.
 Remove battery compartment, loosen the screw to open, and insert...